Organica-Ai-Solutions/NIS_Protocol/dev/examples/basic_agent_communication/README.md

 You can modify this example to explore different aspects of the NIS Protocol:

 1. Add more agent types from different cognitive layers
-2. Implement more sophisticated decision-making in the Cortex Agent
+2. Implement more comprehensive decision-making in the Cortex Agent
 3. Add learning capabilities to improve decision accuracy over time
 4. Integrate with actual hardware (cameras, payment systems, gates)